This movement was launched by a few friends who were hungry for more than the American Dream.

 We always recommend you start in prayer.
 Ask God to highlight a church or ministry leader whose godly character is evident and with whom you might partner.
 Then, we have found one simple, but powerful question to ask that person is, “What do you need to help the ministry succeed this year?”

-God has a unique way of highlighting the particular people and projects that are the good works he has set before us to do.
+God has a unique way of highlighting the good works he has set before us to do.
 (Ephesians 2:10)

 Normal Christian giving is similar to what we read in Acts 4 when the believers laid their offerings before the apostles, trusting them to use the money to advance the ministry of the church.
 It is good and right to give regular offerings to your local church.